ParkerLab/ataqv/README.rst

 The main program is ataqv.
 Run ``ataqv --help`` for complete instructions.

-When run, ataqv prints a human-readable summary to its standard output, and writes complete metrics to the file named with the `--metrics-file` option.
+When run, ataqv prints a human-readable summary to its standard output, and writes complete metrics to the JSON file named with the `--metrics-file` option.

 The JSON output can be incorporated into a web application that